COVID-19 Update – SERO is open. We continue to consult, evaluate and treat patients and their families at our existing locations.

 CyberKnife may be used to treat both cancerous and non-cancerous tumors anywhere in the body.
 It is most commonly used as an alternative to traditional surgery for patients with inoperable tumors or in cases in which surgery would be too complex or dangerous to perform.

-Doctors may also recommend the use of CyberKnife radiation in the place of conventional radiation therapy in some cases.
-Due to the system’s extreme targeting accuracy, CyberKnife therapy can often deliver a shorter, more effective course of treatment compared to External Beam Radiation Therapy.
+Doctors have also recommended the use of CyberKnife radiation in place of conventional radiation therapy in some cases.
+Due to the system’s extreme targeting accuracy, CyberKnife therapy at one point was touted as being able to deliver a shorter, more effective course of treatment compared to External Beam Radiation Therapy.
+With advances in more common technologies, this may no longer be the case.

 Common CyberKnife treatment areas include: